kazanfar/AncientBattles/README.md

 Project was written in August, 2014.

 Project was written with Visual Studio.
 I recommend you to run the solution with VS 2019 or later.
-If you don't have Visual Studio, you can run the game from Release folder.
+If you don't have Visual Studio, you can run the game from Release folder, you should have actual version of "C++ Redistributable" package installed on your machine.